VeronicaLourens/portfolio-1/README.md

     ![W3C HTML validation result](assets/screenshots/w3check.jpg)

+* Lighthouse testing issues due to the large size of the images and color contrast.

 * Resolved

+   * W3C HTML Validation errors
+     * Replaced the code with superscript at line 65 in index.html file.
+     * Added code for the image to CSS file.
+     * Added an extra section with heading h3.

+   * Lighthouse testing
       * Performance Score

         The initial scores were 73% on the home page, 87% on the gallery page and 92% on the contact page due to the render-blocking resources found such as cumulative layout shift, largest contentful paint, large size of images, large size of css file and images were not set an explicit width and height.

       * To improve the performance score

         * Compressed and converted all of images to jpg format and replaced all images on three pages.
         * Created a new media css file and placed the media query css code to a separate media css file.
         * Deleted empty spaces both on html and css file.

       * Accessibility Score

         The initial accessibility scores were between 92% - 96% due to the  background and foreground contrast ratio issues.
 The font size was set to less than 12px.
 The heading element on the gallery page was not in sequentially descending order.

       * To improve the accessibility score

         * Changed the background color of “commitment list” on the home page to darker blue background for better contrast with the text color.
         * Increased the font-size on the media query styling to ensure the readability on small screens.
         * Added an section with a h3 heading to the gallery page in order to make the headings in a sequentially descending order.
         * Adjusted the header element to avoid the elements overlapping on small screens.

     * Best Practices Score

       The initial score was 98% for all of the three pages.
 There was no major issues.
 The score went up to 100% during improvements made on other parts of testing.

     * SEO Score

       SEO was initially 97% on all three pages due to the typo on the HTML footer element.
 I corrected the typo on the social media links “noopenner” to “noopener”.
 The score was improved to 100%.

 [Back to Top](#super-cars)